The Smart Facility project is part of StB Cargo and aims at:

 Benefits of streamlining cargo operations audit processes

-Developed at the request of the industry and pilot-tested with multiple airline and cargo handling partners, the Smart Facility program aims to deliver the following benefits:
+Developed at the request of the industry and pilot-tested with multiple airline and cargo terminal operators, the Smart Facility Program aims to deliver the following benefits:

 - Standardization of individual audit requirements for handling facilities in the industry

-- Simplification of multiple audits over time through mutual recognition of the Smart Facility program -> elimination of audit fatigue
+- Simplification of multiple audits over time through mutual recognition of the SFOC -> elimination of audit fatigue

-- Decrease in audit costs/redundancies for SLA adherence
+- A decrease in audit costs/redundancies for SLA adherence

-- Easy matchmaking between Shipper, Freight Forwarder, Airline and Cargo Handling Agent, through transparent display of services and capabilities offered
+- Easy matchmaking between shipper, freight forwarder, airline and cargo terminal operators, through the transparent display of services and capacities offered

-- Easy benchmarking against industry standards and identification of gaps in processes/facilities/qualifications
+- Easy benchmarking against industry standards and identification of gaps in processes